NxPKG/khulnasoft-docs/content/fundamentals/_partials/_billing-add-payment-method.md

   list: never
 ---

-A primary payment method is required to process payment for Cloudflare products and services.
-We value your confidentiality and privacy - Cloudflare does not have access to your bank, credit card, pin, or PayPal account password details.
+A primary payment method is required to process payment for Khulnasoft products and services.
+We value your confidentiality and privacy - Khulnasoft does not have access to your bank, credit card, pin, or PayPal account password details.

 {{<Aside type="note">}}

-Customers in the [Enterprise plan](https://www.cloudflare.com/plans/enterprise/contact/) have additional payment options such as wire and ACH as well as yearly or quarterly billing.
+Customers in the [Enterprise plan](https://www.Khulnasoft.com/plans/enterprise/contact/) have additional payment options such as wire and ACH as well as yearly or quarterly billing.

 {{</Aside>}}

 To add or update your primary payment method,

-1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com).
+1. Log in to the [Khulnasoft dashboard](https://dash.Khulnasoft.com).

 2. On the left sidebar, select **Manage account** > **Billing**.